James McLamore

-Early life
+Early life and education

-McLamore was born in 1926 in New York City.
-After the Stock Market crash of 1929, his father moved them to the country to his grandmother's.
-He lost his mother soon after and his family struggled during that time.
-McLamore went to Northfield Mount Hermon School before attending Cornell University at the School of Hotel Management.
-He arrived at Cornell with only $11 in his pocket but graduated in 1947.
-During his time at Cornell, he served in the United States Navy and was a member of the New York Alpha Chapter of the Phi Delta Theta fraternity.
-Upon graduating from Cornell, McLamore married Nancy Nichol of Miami, Florida.
+McLamore was born in 1926, in New York City.
+After the stock market crash of 1929, Jim's father moved the family to the country to live with Jim's grandmother.
+Jim lost his mother soon after and his family struggled during that time.
+McLamore went to Northfield Mount Hermon School before attending Cornell University's School of Hotel Administration.
+He arrived at Cornell with only $11 in his pocket, but he graduated in 1947.
+During his time at Cornell, he served in the United States Navy and was a member of the New York Alpha chapter of the Phi Delta Theta fraternity.
+Upon graduating from Cornell, Jim married Nancy Nichol of Miami, Florida.

-McLamore's first job in the restaurant business was at a YMCA cafeteria in Wilmington, Delaware before branching out to start his 24/7 fast service restaurant, the Colonial Inn.
-He left and started a third concept in Miami, Florida called the Brickell Bridge Restaurant in downtown at 550 Brickell Avenue.

 Careers

+His first job in the restaurant business was at a YMCA cafeteria in Wilmington, Delaware, before branching out to start his 24/7 fast service restaurant, the Colonial Inn in 1949.
+He started a third concept called McLamore's Brickell Bridge Restaurant at 550 Brickell Avenue in Miami, Florida, in 1951.

-Edgerton originally opened Insta Burger King in Miami, Florida on March 1, 1954.
-Three months later, on June 1, he met McLamore and they formed the Burger King Corporation.
-The corporation opened Burger King stores and went on to introduce the Whopper burger in 1957, when it also dropped "Insta" from the name.
-At this same time, Edgerton, frustrated with the issue-prone Insta machines, created the flame broiler that would provide the signature for Burger King.
+Dave Edgerton, the first franchisee of Insta Burger King from Jacksonville, Florida, opened his first unit in Miami, on March 1, 1954.
+Edgerton had been eager for McLamore to join him in the business, but McLamore had to sell his other two restaurants first.
+Then, on June 1, he and Edgerton joined forces and formed Burger King of Miami, Inc. Together, they opened numerous Burger King stores and introduced the Whopper in 1957.
+Concurrently, Edgerton, exasperated by the unreliable Insta machines, developed the flame broiler, a key innovation that distinguished Burger King from its competitors.

-In 1961, McLamore negotiated the national rights to Burger King and began growth across the country.
-McLamore and Edgerton created two supporting businesses in 1962: Distron and Davmor Industries.
+In 1961, McLamore negotiated the national rights to Burger King dropping the Insta title and began growth across the country.
+McLamore and Edgerton created two supporting businesses in 1962, Distron and Davmor Industries.
 Distron became the food distribution center for all the stores.
-Davmor Industries was the manufacturing plant that produced all kitchen equipment for each new store.
+Davmor Industries was the manufacturing plant that produced and supplied all kitchen equipment, signage, tables, chairs, booths, for each new store.

 Burger King was expanding, but as McDonald's went public in 1965, organic growth became difficult in keeping up.
 The pair sold the 274 store business to Pillsbury in 1967 in an attempt to grow under the brand.
 McLamore served as Burger King's CEO until 1972, when he stepped down as Pillsbury was taking the business in a different direction.
 He remained chairman of the company until 1976.